Annular cutter: Cost

 HSS core drills are cheaper than the TCT core drills for smaller diameters up to 40 mm, while TCT core drills are cheaper than HSS for diameters above 41 mm.

 Re-sharpening

 Once the HSS cutter loses its sharpness, it can be re-ground on a grinding machine and can be used again.
 Similarly, re-grinding the TCT core drills is possible, but takes more time.

 Defect

-The chances of defects in TCT core drills is higher because the tungsten carbide tips are glued to the core drill and when the core drill falls down or crashes on the material, the chances tip breakage is higher.
+The chances of defects in TCT core drills are higher because the tungsten carbide tips are glued to the core drill and when the core drill falls down or crashes on the material, the chances of tip breakage are higher.
 HSS cutters on the other hand are less likely to fail that way since they are completely made out of a single material.

 Speed

 TCT cutters are used to cut harder materials with ease.
 Especially for boring larger diameter holes in hard materials, TCT core drills can be used to great success.
-Comparatively, HSS core drills are more often used for drilling softer materials and for small diameter hole sizes.
+Comparatively, HSS core drills are more often used for drilling softer materials and for small-diameter hole sizes.